christopher glass, Phd

 Terry holds a Bachelor of Science degree in Accounting from the University of Rhode Island and has +20 years of experience working in the field.
 In the past she has worked as a bookkeeper, budget & cost analyst, profit analyst and bid proposal analyst.
 She is a 2015 QuickBooks certified user.

 Aubrey Ellertson serves as the research associate for the Commercial Fisheries Research Foundation and has held that position since February 2016.
-She is concentrating her work on the Crab Lobster Research Fleet, WHOI Shelf Research Fleet, and Quahog Research Fleet projects.
+She is concentrating her work on the Lobster and Jonah Crab Research Fleet, and WHOI Shelf Research Fleet projects.
 She will assist the Executive Director with the management of fleet project databases, outreach activities, and act as a support liaison for the fishermen participating in each fleet project.

 Aubrey graduated from Franklin and Marshall College in May of 2011 with a Bachelor’s Degree in Biology.
-While attending undergrad, Aubrey studied abroad in the Turks and Caicos Islands with The School for Field Studies (2010).
+While attending undergrad, Aubrey studied abroad in the Turks and Caicos Islands with The School for Field Studies (2010) where she worked with local fishermen in the area.
 Upon graduating in 2011, Aubrey worked as a Northeast Fisheries Observer and At-Sea Monitor aboard commercial fishing vessels.
 Aubrey worked primarily out of Gloucester, Boston, Scituate, and Cape Cod, MA, Rye/Seabrook/Hampton NH, and Portland ME.
 Her favorite part of observing was the interactions she had with the fishing community.
 In 2013, Aubrey came into the office to be a Data Editor with the Northeast Fisheries Observer Program, working to maintain records on eleven of her individual fisheries observers, and to track their performance.
 Aubrey was also extremely involved in the outreach program within the NE Fisheries Observer Program, traveling often for outreach events, as well as visiting different fishing ports to do dock work, meet industry members, and educate fishermen about the program.

 Thomas Heimann serves as a research associate for the Commercial Fisheries Research Foundation and has held that position since September 2016.
 Thomas’ work focuses on the Black Sea Bass Research Fleet project.
 Thomas will work collaboratively with the Executive Director and RI DEM on project implementation including; fleet selection, training, and support as well as database management.